AdrianKriger/osm_LoD1_3DCityModel/Good-To-Know.md

 **Raster dem:**
 a) The [osm3Dcput_param.json](https://github.com/AdrianKriger/osm_LoD1_3DCityModel/blob/main/osm3Dcput_param.json#L15) specifies the raster I used in the example. [osm3Dmamre_param.json](https://github.com/AdrianKriger/osm_LoD1_3DCityModel/blob/main/extra/osm3Dmamre_param.json#L15) specifies another.
 These datasets, and more, are [available](http://www.ngi.gov.za/index.php/online-shop/what-is-itis-portal).
 b) The script handles the projection and clipping to an aoi.
-If your focus area falls on the boundary of two raster sheets - you are welcome to an issue so we can expand the fucntionallity to `glob` a folder, reproject, clip and continue.
+If your focus area falls on the boundary of two raster sheets - you are welcome to raise an issue so we can expand the fucntionallity to `glob` a folder, reproject, clip and continue.
 Bear in mind the *NOTE.*

 **Triangulation:**
 a) [PyVista](https://www.pyvista.org/) is [built-in](https://github.com/AdrianKriger/osm_LoD1_3DCityModel/blob/main/osm3DCode.py#L415) and will execute after the triangulation; before the 3D City Model is created.
 This is to visualize the terrain.
 I have left [line 242 of osm3DCode](https://github.com/AdrianKriger/osm_LoD1_3DCityModel/blob/main/osm3DCode.py#L242) as an aid.